altish-markets/.github/profile/README.md

-# Altworth Trading Card Game Platform
+# Altworth

-**Web3-powered digital trading card game platform built on Solana blockchain**
+**Live shopping platform with RWA tokenization and Gachapon gamification on Solana blockchain**

 ## About

-Altworth is a modern trading card game platform that combines traditional TCG gameplay with Web3 technology.
-Players can purchase card packs, reveal NFT cards, and engage in a dynamic marketplace powered by the Solana blockchain.
+Altworth is a next-generation live shopping platform that combines real-world asset (RWA) tokenization with engaging Gachapon-style gamification.
+Built on the Solana blockchain, the platform enables users to purchase tokenized assets through an interactive, game-like experience powered by Web3 technology.

+### Core Focus Areas

+- **Live Shopping**: Interactive shopping experience with real-time engagement
+- **RWA Tokenization**: Real-world assets represented as NFTs on Solana
+- **Gachapon Gamification**: Japanese capsule-toy inspired mechanics for an engaging purchase experience

 ## Architecture